Poles & Masts

 All offsets are approximate, if this measurement is critical phone to check the exact figure.

 A little flex in an aerial pole is no bad thing, it helps take some of the shock force out of the wind loading, but satellite poles must be rock steady if you are keep the dish focused on that little “geostationary” transmitter 22,000 miles above the Equator.
 Furthermore satellite dishes have high windloading.....
 Thus we stock some ultra strong masts suitable for use with satellite dishes.
+The use of saddles is recommended particularly with the cranked poles.

 How strong are these poles ?
 See Poles on test.